ellingworthl/EWD_Assign2_WebAPI/README.md

  + type npm install
  + type npm start

 ## Web API integration with ReactJS SPA
- I am unable to get my application to launch when I start the express server.
+ I am unable to get my client application on localhost:3000 to retrieve the API data for Events, Venue and Venue Details and Reviews which has been successfully seeded to the FAF database in MongoDB.

- I have 4 collections, from the data files seeded to the FAF db on MongoDB.
-I can also see the database objects in my browser if I search any of the API paths (e.g. localhost:8080/api/venues) but http://localhost:8080/ returns "Cannot GET /"
+ I can see the objects within each collection in my browser if I search any of the API paths (e.g. localhost:8080/api/events), however, none of the db objects are returned in the App for Events or Reviews.
+![][image11]

  Using Robomongo, a visual tool designed to help manage Database MongoDB, the images below show the four API's loaded into MongoDB as Collections (Details, Events, Reviews & Venues) in the FAF database
 ![][image7]